 Meet Allison, Beth, and Chris.
 They share their perspectives on key points they think people should know about genetics and how genome sequencing is changing medicine.
 A central message and one of pgEd’s favorites – our genes are only part of the story of who we are and what our future holds.
 We hope their stories inspire you to add your voice to the conversation.
-We invite you to post comments on pgEd’s YouTube channel or share your thoughts through the comment box below.
+We invite you to post comments and share your thoughts on pgEd’s YouTube channel.
 Thank you!

 - Genetics gets personal: Allison, Chris, Mike, and Paul share stories about the personal impacts of genetic information, in terms of how it affects specific health issues and also how we think about our own identities.